-- run is replaced by async - The return value of async is not a dictionary describing the outputs of the calculation, but a future - Each calculation starts in the background and the futures returned by async are added to the calc dictionary. - At the end of the loop, when all calculations have been launched with async, another loop has to be run to gather all the results.
-This is achieved via the (blocking) .result() method that is implemented in the future object.
-The output of the latter method is exactly the same as the one directly returned by the run function.
-It is indeed a dictionary containing all the output nodes, as seen in the previous (synchronous) example.
+- run is replaced by submit - The return value of submit is not a dictionary describing the outputs of the calculation, but it is the calculation node for that submission. - Each calculation starts in the background and calculation nodes are added to the calc dictionary. - At the end of the loop, when all calculations have been launched with submit, another loop is used to wait for all calculations to finish before gathering the results as the final step.